vtex-apps/return-app/docs/README.md

 | refundData refundedShippingValue | `integer` shipping amount to be refunded, can be zero                                                                               | true       |

 To update the request to the next possible status, one just needs to pass a payload with the key status and the status as its value.
-It's possible to send the comment payload with all the status.
-When sending the status packageVerified it's necessary to send the refundData object.
+It's possible to send the comment payload with all the statuses.
+When sending the status `packageVerified`, the `refundData` object must be included.

 The request can be denied up to the pickedUpFromClient status.
-After that, it's only possible to deny a request by passing quantity zero to all items when sending the status packageVerified.
+After that, it's only possible to deny a request by passing quantity zero to all items when sending the `packageVerified` status.

-When sending the status packageVerified, the next status will be automatically set to packageVerified or denied based on the information inside refundData.items.
+When sending the status packageVerified, the next status will automatically be set to `packageVerified` or denied based on the information in `refundData.items`.

-When sending the status amountRefunded, the app will refund the payment method when the store user paid the order using credit card, and has selected to be refunded via credit card or the store forces refunds in the same method as the purchase.
+When sending the status amountRefunded, the app will refund the payment method if the store user paid the order with a credit card and selected to be refunded via credit card, or if the store forces refunds to the same method as the purchase.

 **Add comments without updating status**
-To add a comment to a request, ones only needs to send the payload with status equals to the current one and pass the comment object.
+To add a comment to a request, one only needs to send the payload with the status equal to the current one and pass the comment object.

 ### Retrieve a Return Request

-To get a Return Request make a GET request to the following endpoint:
+To get a Return Request, make a GET request to the following endpoint:
 `https://{accountName}.myvtex.com/_v/return-request/{requestId}`

 ### Retrieve Return Request List

-To retrieve a List of Return Requests make a GET request to the following endpoint:
+To retrieve a List of Return Requests, make a GET request to the following endpoint:
 `https://{accountName}.myvtex.com/_v/return-request`
 The search params available are: